Contact a WCLIB Representative

 CONDUCT A LUMBER GRADING CLASS FOR THE MILL’S LUMBER GRADERS

 This may involve a second visit or could be part of the initial visit.
 The District Supervisor would spend time training the graders to grade the various board, lumber, and timber grades.
 Once the graders have demonstrated that they are familiar with these grades, they are issued grading cards and certificates.
-Grader training is not necessary if the lumber graders have been previously qualified by WCLIB or another accredited by the American Lumber Standard Committee.
+Grader training is not necessary if the lumber graders have been previously qualified by WCLIB or another accredited agency by the American Lumber Standard Committee.

 ORDER GRADE STAMPS

-At this point, the mill can order their first set of grade stamps from the WCLIB Portland, Oregon office and begin grade stamping lumber.
-Subsequent stamp orders are placed directly with our vendor, Gateway Graphics, by calling toll-free 844.559.5083 or by emailing Peter O’Brien at firstname.lastname@example.org.
+At this point, the mill can order their initial set of grade stamps from the WCLIB Portland, Oregon office and begin grade stamping lumber.
+Subsequent stamp orders are placed directly with our vendor, Gateway Graphics, by calling toll-free 844.559.5083 or by emailing Peter O’Brien at email@example.com.

 Once a mill has become a member of WCLIB, the District Supervisor visits the mill once a month to check the lumber grades, train new graders, or qualify graders for grading new lumber grades.